Official (gridiron football): Umpire

 The umpire (U) traditionally stands behind the defensive line and linebackers, observing the blocks by the offensive line and defenders trying to ward off those blocks, looking for holding or illegal blocks.
-Prior to the snap, he counts all offensive players.
+Prior to the snap, he counts all defensive players.

 During passing plays, umpires move forward towards the line of scrimmage as the play develops to penalize any offensive linemen who move illegally downfield before the pass is thrown or penalize the quarterback for throwing the ball when beyond the original line of scrimmage.
 The umpire also assists in ruling incomplete passes when the ball is thrown short.

 As the umpire's traditional starting position is situated where much of the play's initial action occurs, it is considered by many to be the most dangerous officiating position.
 For this reason, the NFL carried out experiments in the 2001 preseason with the umpire placed in the offensive backfield adjacent to the referee.
 In March 2010, the NFL announced that this repositioning would be permanent, after five major injuries were suffered by umpires in 2009 (two concussions and three knee or shoulder injuries requiring surgery).
 From 2010 to 2015, the umpire returned to the defensive side of the line of scrimmage during the last five minutes of the second half.
-In 2016, this provision was deleted, and the umpire now stands in the offensive backfield on all plays.
+In 2016, this provision was deleted, and the umpire stood in the offensive backfield on all plays.
+In 2023, the NFL returned the umpire to the defensive backfield with the side judge for field goal and extra point attempts.

 In addition to on-field duties, the umpire is responsible for the legality of all of the players' equipment.